 Sodium Bicarbonate – Dr. Mark Sircus writes, “So useful and strong is Sodium Bicarbonate that at Los Alamos National Laboratory in New Mexico, researcher Don York has used baking soda to clean soil contaminated with uranium.
 Sodium bicarbonate binds with uranium, separating it from the dirt; so far, York has removed as much as 92 percent of the uranium from contaminated soil samples…the United States Army recommends the use of bicarbonate to protect the kidneys from radiation damage…sodium thiosulfate can be added to baths and that instantly neutralizes any chlorine in the bath water while simultaneously providing sulfur for the vital sulfur pathways.”
 “Uranium is one of the only metals that get significant bonding from carbonate.
 Just flushing a lot of bicarbonate through the system, along with whatever kidney support you are going to use, will be very helpful,” writes Dr. Chris Shade.

 Probiotics – A 2007 study of 490 patients receiving radiation for various types of cancer found that those consuming probiotics throughout treatment were less likely to experience radiation-induced diarrhea.
 Since our immune system is mostly located in our intestines, effective probiotics can form an important line of defense against damaging radiation.
-I personally use and recommend Latero-Flora.
+I personally use and recommend Latero-Flora and Floratrex.

 Zeolites – Zeolites have been used to decontaminate animals, particularly sheep and reindeer, which have ingested radiation (especially Cesium 137) following nuclear disasters such as Chernobyl.
 Addition of zeolites to contaminated soils has shown to reduce up-take of radionuclides by plants, and hence, reduce the spreading of contamination through the food chain.
 (Introduction to Zeolite Science and Practice by Herman van Bekkum).
 With Cesium-137 the main issue is that it is mistaken for potassium by living organisms, and absorbed into almost all tissues emitting gamma and beta radiation.
 Although it is removed by the body fairly quickly, the damage to cells and to DNA can be devastating.
 Do not take any product containing zeolite if you are taking any prescription medication containing heavy metals, such as high dose lithium, or containing platinum, which can be found in some cancer medications or Radiotherapy with chemotherapy check with your practitioner.
 The best zeolite formula I have found is Advanced Cellular Zeolite Extra Strength.